 Tiny Cabin Camping in East Texas

 First, I prepared for our trip with food, firewood, a first aid kit, and all the things a person needs for outdoor camping.
 I premade this easy veggie skewer camping recipe to take with us, grabbed some blueberries that we handpicked on Monday before we left, and off we went to tiny cabin camping in East Texas.

 Highly recommend if you camp a lot to check into Nomadik’s Monthly Subscription Boxes.
 They have some of the coolest gadgets and some handy tools for outdoor camping.

 Brody is using the multi-tool found in Nomadik’s box to whittle away at a stick found in nature.

-Brody and I found the perfect trees with just enough space between the two to hang his hammock.
+Brody and I found the perfect trees (below) with just enough space between the two to hang his hammock.
 He was set for a while.
-Love the box is chose to read too.
 This hammock was also in Nomadik’s latest subscription box.

-Because we are in the great outdoors, I demonstrated my advice by taking and using these simple tips to take care of the great outdoors with us as we hiked around the Piney Woods.
+Because we are in the great outdoors, I demonstrated my advice by taking and using these simple tips to take care of the great outdoors with us as we hiked around the Piney Woods of East Texas.

 Getaway Tiny Cabin Review